JacKC-s/Rental-Dashboard/README.md

 ## Known Issues
 There is an issue where the scraper sometimes pauses and doesn't return anything at the end.
 I believe this is due to something with memory, however this bug happens when I am not using X-org.

-## Thank you for reading and using this project!
+### Thank you for reading and using this project!
+A star would be appreciated because this is my first real project!